perfsonar/docker-devbox/README.md

  * functioning instance of Docker or Podman with the latter configured
  * to behave like Docker (i.e., it responds to `docker` commands).

- * An account that is the superuser or can become the superuser via `sudo(8)`.
+ * In environments other than macOS, an account that is the superuser or can become the superuser via `sudo(8)`.
 For low-friction operation, it is recommended that `sudo` be configured to allow repeated use after providing a password or invocation of Docker (usually `/bin/docker`) without requiring a password.

 ### Installation